Lalpa Kohhran Thar: Khuangtuaha Pawl

-Upon these subversive practices, the Presbyterian Church officially condemned the group as dissenters for upholding liberal, "wrong and dangerous" theology and excommunicated them in 1942.
-Another factor leading to the excommunication was the birth of Khuangtuaha's illegitimate child.
-Supported by his brother Chana (full name Challianchana), Khuangtuaha formally established a new sect on 12 June 1942.
-His followers settled with him in a localised area on the outskirts of the village.
-The sect still celebrate the foundation date as "Bawkte Kut" (literally meaning "Festival of the Hut" referring to the initial settlement) every year.
-For inciting immoral social life, the British soldiers imprisoned him for three months in 1942, and again for nine months in 1943.
+In response to these practices, and in particular to the birth of an illegitimate child fathered by Khuangtuaha, the Presbyterian Church officially condemned the group as upholding "wrong and dangerous" theology and excommunicated them in 1942.
+Supported by his younger brother Chana (full name Challianchana), Khuangtuaha formally established a new sect on 12 June 1942.
+His followers settled with him in a localised area on the outskirts of Hmawngkawn village.
+The sect continues to celebrate that date each year as Bawkte Kut (literally "Festival of the Hut", in reference to the initial settlement).
+Citing the moral and social unrest that the new movement was held to cause, the British authorities imprisoned Khuangtuaha for three months in 1942 and again for nine months in 1943.

-A popular account that he and his sect were evicted from Hmawngkawn by the village chief, with the support from British officers, is not true.
-Followers joined him and settled at Hmawngkawn from different parts of Mizoram.
-To the dismay of his followers who revered him as an immortal prophet or a demi-god, he died in 1955.
-He is interred at Hmawngkawn cemetery, where the inscription on his tombstone reads:Kan pa hmangaih ram hruaitu Khuangtuahthanga Mizoram hmingthang berte zinga mi chu March 30, 1955-ah Lalpa hnenah a chawl ta.
+A widely repeated account that Khuangtuaha and his followers were evicted from Hmawngkawn by the village chief, with the support of British officers, is contradicted by indigenous historical sources, including James Dokhuma's Zoram Tualto Kohhran Chanchin and V. L. Zaikima's Lalpa kohhran thar, both of which record that adherents joined the founder voluntarily from various parts of the Lushai Hills.

+To the dismay of followers who revered him as a prophet, Khuangtuaha died on 30 March 1955.
+He was interred at the Hmawngkawn cemetery, where the inscription on his tombstone reads:

+Kan pa hmangaih ram hruaitu Khuangtuahthanga Mizoram hmingthang berte zinga mi chu March 30, 1955-ah Lalpa hnenah a chawl ta.
 Kum 64.
 Chhakchhuak.
-[Our father and beloved leader Khuangtuahthanga one of the most famous people in Mizoram died on 30 March 1955 to rest with the Lord.
-Age 64.
-Chhakchhuak (name of the clan).]There are two memorial stones erected in Hmawngkawn, one of which bears the headline inscription:Kan pa nunhlun zirna sikul hawngtu hmasa ber Khuangtuahthanga chu March 30, 1955-ah Lalpa hnenah a chawl ta.
-[Our father who opened the first school of everlasting life Khuangtuahthanga rests with the Lord on 30 March 1955.]The sect observes the date as a holy day in place of Good Friday.
+[Our beloved father and leader Khuangtuahthanga, one of the most renowned people of Mizoram, rested with the Lord on 30 March 1955.
+Aged 64.
+Chhakchhuak (clan name).]

+Two memorial stones at Hmawngkawn also bear inscriptions in his honour, including one with the heading:

+Kan pa nunhlun zirna sikul hawngtu hmasa ber Khuangtuahthanga chu March 30, 1955-ah Lalpa hnenah a chawl ta.
+[Our father, the first to open the school of everlasting life, Khuangtuahthanga, rested with the Lord on 30 March 1955.]

+The community observes that date as a holy day in place of Good Friday.